shailshouryya/yt-videos-list/README.md

 #### If you already scraped a channel and the channel uploaded a new video, simply rerun this program on that channel and this package updates your files to include the newer video(s)!

 If you found this interesting or useful, **please consider starring this repo** so other people can more easily find and use this.
-Thank you!!
+Thanks!

 # API guides
 ### [python3](./python3.6+/README.md)